meejain/helixlive/CONTRIBUTING.md

 The project's committers will release to the [Adobe organization on npmjs.org](https://www.npmjs.com/org/adobe).
 Please contact the [Adobe Open Source Advisory Board](https://git.corp.adobe.com/OpenSourceAdvisoryBoard/discuss/issues) to get access to the npmjs organization.

+The release process is fully automated using `semantic-release`, increasing the version numbers, etc. based on the contents of the commit messages found.